 The Photo is from Dragonboat Racing Festival in Macau 2005 by Iidxplus on Wikipedia, and was slightly edited by Mama Lisa.

 This article was posted on Monday, June 9th, 2008 at 3:19 pm and is filed under Cantonese, China, Chinese, Countries & Cultures, Dragon Boat Festival, Holidays Around the World, Hong Kong, Languages, Mama Lisa, Mandarin, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.